section-engineering-education/engineering-education/articles/react-native-agora-livestreaming-app/index.md

 # Agora
 Agora provides the building blocks for a wide range of real-time engagement possibilities.
 Agora is a paid service, but do not worry.
 The first 10,000 minutes for every month is free.
 You could check their pricing [here](https://www.agora.io/en/pricing/).

-Using Agora, we can develop a wide variety of applications that requires real-time engagement like Audio/Video Call, Interactive Livestreaming (Audio/ Video), Interactive Gaming, Real-Time Messaging (which is in BETA at the time of writing this article).
+Using Agora, we can develop a wide variety of applications that requires real-time engagement.
+Some of the examples are Audio/Video Call, Interactive Livestreaming (Audio/ Video), Interactive Gaming, Real-Time Messaging (which is in BETA at the time of writing this article).

 In this article, we will be focusing on how to build a Livestreaming App using the services provided by Agora.

 [Documentation for React Native Agora](https://docs.agora.io/en/Video/API%20Reference/react_native/index.html)

 # Prerequisites
-This article will not cover tutorial aspects of how React/ React Native, So if you do not know how to work with it, please refer to some tutorials before beginning with this project.
+This article will not cover tutorial aspects of how React/ React Native.
+So if you do not know how to work with it, please refer to some tutorials before beginning with this project.

 # Overview
 We will be going through these steps in this article,